andreisperid/E-TKT/docs/diy/bom.md

 # ☑️ **bill of materials**

-The estimated cost is around $70 (USD) without shipping, as of May 2022.
+The estimated cost is around $70 (USD) without shipping and taxes, as of May 2022.

 ## Structure & mechanic